-According to a new warning from the University of Surrey, thousands of people – women in particular – are at risk of developing thyroid problems because of the sudden hike in popularity of non-dairy milk-alternatives.
+According to a new warning from the University of Surrey, thousands of people women in particular are at risk of developing thyroid problems because of the sudden hike in popularity of non-dairy milk-alternatives.
 For many health-conscious people, dairy is out, replaced by soya milk, coconut milk

 Margaret Rayman, an expert in nutritional medicine at the University of Surrey, told the Daily Mail’s science reporter: “Many people are unaware of the need for this vital dietary mineral and it is important that people who consume milk-alternative drinks realise that they will not be replacing the iodine from cows’ milk which is the main UK source of iodine.”

 causes an increase in the shedding of the hair from all over the scalp.
-The definition of “stress” in this instance is a broad one; it can be the kind that comes when someone is under emotional pressure, but just as easily it can be the kind of stress that is more hidden – such as when an unbalanced diet
+The definition of “stress” in this instance is a broad one; it can be the kind that comes when someone is under emotional pressure, but just as easily it can be the kind of stress that is more hidden such as when an unbalanced diet

 .
 These hairs then stay in the resting phase for about three months, after which time they will shed.
 Often the person experiencing Telogen Effluvium will have recovered from the event before the hairloss occurs, although this may not be the case if the issue was an ongoing concern, as would be the case if thyroid issues were to blame.

 Telogen Effluvium can lead to further hair loss

 While Telogen Effluvium often clears itself up and is quite easily treated, it is not to be taken lightly as it can sometimes lead to another - permanent - condition.
 In people who are genetically predisposed towards female pattern hair loss

 solutions available for both men and for women.
 These make use of clinically-proven treatments in order to stabilise shedding, promote hair growth and prevent hair loss moving forward.
-The key component of these courses is a topical drug called high strength minoxidil
+One key component is the MHRA-licensed and FDA-approved topical drug called high strength minoxidil

 As Telogen Effluvium is a temporary hair loss condition, treatment can stop once the hair has regrown and the patient is happy.
 Treatment for male and female pattern hair loss is on-going, however - or at least until a cure is discovered! - in order to effectively manage these permanent conditions.